OLED1/chia-manager/README.md

     - Harvester overview like Node/service stats and a list of not mounted directories
     - Your assets are converted into your preferred currency
   - Nodes Page
     - Manage your Chia Nodes.
 Accept and deny node requests.
-Update the node client script fully automatically.
   - Infra Sysinfo
     - Get the latest available system information from you host systems. **Filesystem spaces**, **RAM and SWAP** and **Load information**.
   - Wallet